UofSC-Fall-2022-Math-300-H01/jekyll/notes/propositional_logic/negation.md

 In a debate or a courtroom, there are usually two opposing sides.
 One is arguing for $A$ and the other is arguing for *not* $A$.

-In first order logic, we introduce a symbol in the place of not: negation.
+In propositional logic, we introduce a symbol in the place of not: negation.
 It is denoted by $\neg$.

 Given a formula $A$, then we can make a new one $\neg A$.
 But what should